ChannexIO/http_client/README.md

 Facade for HTTP client.

-This module is meant to be `use`'d in custom modules in order to wrap the functionalities provided by supported HTTP clients.
+HTTPClient is meant to be `use`'d in custom modules in order to wrap the functionalities provided by supported HTTP clients.

 ## Usage